10 Health Conditions That Affect Fertility (and What You Can Do About Them)

 Anti-inflammatory supplements and gentle immune modulation

-Fertility is not just about your reproductive organs—it’s about your whole body, your hormones, your mind, and even your environment.
+Fertility is not just about your reproductive organs—it’s about your whole body, your hormones, your mind, your lifestyle and even your environment.
 By identifying and addressing the underlying health conditions that may be affecting your cycle, you’re not just increasing your chances of conception—you’re supporting your long-term wellness, too.
+Sometimes it can just be a small tweak that shifts the balance in your favour and is the one thing that helps you conceive.

 I offer individualized, root-cause fertility support for both women and men.
 Whether you're trying to conceive naturally or preparing for IVF, a personalized plan can help you move forward with confidence.